tanishkaprojects/Allen-brain-transcriptomics-DRD2/README.md

-# Spatial Gene expression mapping of Dopamine receptor D2 (DRD2) across the human brain
+# Gene expression mapping of Dopamine receptor D2 (DRD2) across the human brain

 ## Summary
 In this project, I worked on how the brain maps out its genetic blueprints for movement.
 I observed **Dopamine receptor D2 (*DRD2*)** across the entire human brain using high-resolution molecular data.
 I took microarray transcriptome dataset from the **Allen Human Brain Atlas**